gnosis/ido-ux/src/docs/files/devguide04.md

 #### 4. Bidders: Claiming

 After the price has settled, the auctioneer will receive the proceeds of the auction.
-In contracts the bidder will need to submit an additional transaction to claim their auction proceeds.
+In contrast, the bidder will need to submit an additional transaction to claim their auction proceeds.